ecatkins/podcast_clips/README.md

 ## The Python Module

-In this case, I have built the `Clipper` module (see `clipper.py`), which implements the solution.
+In this case, I have built the `Clipper` module (see [clipper.py](clipper.py)), which implements the solution.
 It takes in transcript data, audio data & a desired save location for the audio clip.

 It has a two step process for finding the best clip of audio, and then producing the physical audio file based on this.

-A more complete run-through is shown in `demo.ipynb`
+A more complete run-through is shown in [demo.ipynb](demo.ipynb).

 ```python
 from clipper import Clipper